 Direct liaison with Graphic Designer for conference materials/updates

-All conference contractors must be provided opportunity to be included in conference committee calls.
+All conference contractors must be provided opportunity to be included in CHC calls.
+Regular calls must be held on a monthly basis between the CHC Co-Chairs and the conference contractors.
+Key subcommittee chairs may be included as needed.
+The CHC Co-Chairs shall conduct separate regular meetings or calls with subcommittees.

 APPENDIX B